Teekafey/Hackerrank-Oracle-SQL/Top Earners.md

    - The total earnings (total_earnings).
    - The count of employees (COUNT(*)).

    Remember you cannot use an alias in the group by statement.

 - ORDER BY total_earnings DESC: This orders the grouped results by total_earnings in descending order.
 As a result: The row with the highest total earnings appears first.

+    You can use alias in the order by statement.

 - WHERE ROWNUM = 1: This limits the result to only the first row of the ordered subquery result.
 Since the subquery is sorted by total_earnings in descending order, the first row represents the maximum total earnings and its associated count.